 Saturday, April 27, 2019

-"Ghosts in the Nursery", in Culture, and in Contemporary Clinical Work
+"Ghosts in the Nursery" in Contemporary Clinical Work and Culture

 “In every nursery there are ghosts.
 They are the visitors from the unremembered past of the parents; the uninvited guests at the christening.”
 So begins the 1975 classic paper by Selma Fraiberg, et. al., “Ghosts in the Nursery: A Psychoanalytic Approach to the Problems of Impaired Infant-Mother Relationships.”
 The authors proceed to pose a crucial question: “What is it that determines whether the conflicted past of the parent will be repeated with his child” such that “the baby becomes a silent partner in a family tragedy?”
 Through extensive and beautifully rendered clinical material of their seminal work with two families where the ghosts of the past had “invaded the nursery with such insistency and ownership as to claim their rights above the baby’s own rights,” the authors discovered that when parents remember and re-experience their own childhood anxiety and suffering in the therapy, “the ghosts depart and the afflicted parents become the protectors of their children against the repetition of their own past.”
 Thus, they hypothesize that the “key to our ghost story appears to lie in the fate of affects in childhood: access to childhood pain becomes a powerful deterrent against repetition in parenting, while repression and isolation of painful affect provide the psychological requirements for identification with the betrayers and the aggressors.”